 The Council Agenda is the official weekly list of items to come before the Council.
 It is prepared weekly by the Council Clerk in the Auditor's Office from submitted documents.
-All documents must be submitted in paper and electronic form (See Section VI.
+All documents must be submitted in paper and electronic form (See Section 7.
 Submission of Documents).

 The Agenda acts as the official notice to the public and media of each Council meeting as required under Oregon's Public Meetings Law.
 It must be available to the public no later than 24 hours prior to the meeting.
-Under a pilot project the Council Agenda is currently released and posted online as soon as possible on Friday.
+The Council Agenda is released and posted online as soon as possible on Friday.